Club Programme Secretaries

-To request blue forms email Area Secretary with the subject heading BLUE FORMS and the number you require.
+Programme secretaries should request blue forms by emailing Area Secretary with the subject heading BLUE FORMS and the number required.
 Please do not put any other requests on this email as they may be overlooked.
 OR telephone on 01865 862776.
 Remember to include your club name.

 Normally blue forms will be put in your club envelope at Council meetings, which any club member may attend.
 If you urgently need blue forms before the next Council meeting, please send a SAE C5 envelope (not more than 24cms long and 16.5cm wide) to:

 Anne Fearn, 11, Halls Close, Oxford, OX2 9HR